-The death penalty is of course a tricky issue too.
-It is barbaric and counterproductive.
-But mass murderers deserve such ferocity.
-There is little room for error regarding their guilt.
+The death penalty is of course a tricky issue, too.
+It’s barbaric and counterproductive.
+But mass murderers may deserve such ferocity.
 Suspects are clearly the perpetrators in these cases, since their crime is done in broad daylight.
-There is no prospect of an offender being innocent other than on grounds of legal technicality.
+There’s no prospect of an offender being innocent other than on grounds of legal technicality.
 Do you want a mass murderer to go free on a technicality?

 Failure to do so will result in more deranged people grabbing a gun and going for their sick fifteen minutes of fame.
 Restrict firearms all we want – like we did alcohol and drugs – it won’t make a difference.
-Deranged killers will always find a way to commit mass murder if their reward is the global spotlight, even if it comes while they are behind bars.
+Deranged killers will always find a way to commit mass murder if their reward is the global spotlight, even if it comes while they’re behind bars.
 The only way to stop them it to take the spotlight away from them and make them realize no one will ever hear of them again.
-As if they had never existed.
+As if they’d never existed.